rarible/protocol/docs/union-sdk/order.md

 If filling a sell order can be compared to taking something to the cash and paying for that, bidding can be compared to seeing something you want, going up to the owner, and saying "Hey I want that, here's my offer".

 In practice it works in the same way.
-You can place your bid for any given NFT, even if there's not sell offer assosiated with it and it's up to the owner if he accept it or no.
+You can place your bid for any given NFT, even if there's not a sell offer assosiated with it and it's up to the owner if he accept it, or no.

 You will need: